Atohor/fifa-21-data-cleaning-task-Pidgin-Version/README.md

 |--------|-------|
 ![image](https://user-images.githubusercontent.com/99989624/224838470-25cd2741-d7bf-479b-8ff7-14d2917f498c.png)|![image](https://user-images.githubusercontent.com/99989624/224838770-df41bf1a-5391-4bdd-8a17-99c4a7da1cb5.png)

 If you look well the data type for my contract start and end date nor be date na ABC.
-This na because if I change am to date format , e go like show months and days and over sabi power query go dash all the rows first day and first month like this 1/1/2022 or 1/1/2020 even though nor be the right day or month be that, but na because of lack of more info .
+This na because if I change am to date format , e go like show months and days and over sabi power query go dash all the rows first day and first month like this 1/1/2022 or 1/1/2020 throughout ,even though nor be the right day or month be that, well na because of lack of more info .
 So when time for visualisation don reach , when person change the data type to date , na to use only the year drill down nor add day or month.

 <div align="center">
     <h2>Positions</h2>
 </div>

 **Separate am or leave am :?** This column na for the wing when the players de normally play .
 Some sabi play like 2 to 3 wings and dem jam everything together for one row.
 I come reason am say to split am na waste of Memory space since another column when be e brother “best position “ still de .
-And that best position column make sense die to take use analyse our data , so like this na to delete the column “positions” .
-Make we leave only best position
+And that best position column make sense die to take use analyse our data.
+So like this na to delete the column “positions” .,Make we leave only  the best position

 | Before | After |
 |--------|-------|